tinsmcl1/SuperCam-VIS-Calibration/README.md

 ### Inputs

 The script is designed to work with Supercam spectral data and requires candidate calibration files and radiance data in text or CSV format.
 It is intended to be run from the command line with those files/directories as input.

+Input calibration target data should be provided as a directory containing text files, with one file for each candidate calibration target.
+Each file must have two space-delimited columns: the first column for wavelength and the second for radiance.

-The expected directory structure for input data is as follows:
+The input radiance data to be calibrated is in similar format, but has .csv extension and should live in a directory called 'RAD'.
+The expected directory structure for input radiance data is as follows:

     DatasetDirectory/
     ├── RAD/